akazachk/pha/README.md

 It is required that you specify an instance (with option `-i`) and the output directory (with option `-o`).
 You may select where the logging is outputted via `--log_file` and you can allow percent gap closed to be calculated by the code by pointing it to a comma-separated file with the optimal IP values for the instances, which we currently keep in `data/ip_opt.csv`, specified to the code via `--opt_file`.

 The code includes various other parameters, discussed in Section 6 of the paper (see Table 2 on page 20).
-The default parameters can be found in `data/params/pha-params.txt` and can be specified via the `-p` option.
+The default parameters can be found in `data/params/pha-params.txt`; this file can be provided to the code via the `-p` option.

 The default parameters are (the last eight remain constant throughout our experiments)